cosmohacker/cosmohacker/README.md

 Spotify Bot Repo Edit

- File/Folder and Readme.md renamer for [coding-problems repository](https://github.com/The-Full-Stack-Code-Meetups/coding-problems "coding-problems repository") only those who clone th repo can run it
+ File/Folder and Readme.md renamer for [coding-problems repository](https://github.com/The-Full-Stack-Code-Meetups/coding-problems "coding-problems repository").
+Only those who clone the repo can run it

 </details>